ripred/reddit/README.md

 # Reddit Cache Utility for Moderators

+## Version Information

+**Current Version: reddit_cache_v2.py**
+The current version of the Reddit Cache Utility uses the [PRAW (Python Reddit API Wrapper)](https://praw.readthedocs.io/) for robust, authenticated interactions with Reddit's API.
+This version offers improved reliability, reduced network calls (by caching data locally), and additional features such as interactive code format checking and multiple output formats (JSON, ANSI-colored report, Markdown).

+**Deprecated Version: reddit_cache.py**
+The legacy version of this tool (using direct HTTP requests via `requests`) still works but is now deprecated.
+It is maintained only for backward compatibility.
+We recommend using the new version for better performance and support.

 ## Overview

 The **Reddit Cache Utility** is a command-line tool designed to help moderators quickly fetch, cache, and analyze the latest posts from one or more subreddits.
 The tool minimizes network traffic by caching posts locally and provides various reports and an interactive code formatting check.
 This helps moderators easily identify posts that may need further review or formatting corrections.